 Since learning to read a knitting pattern lets you knit so many new things, I wanted to focus on some new instructions you may not have heard before: “Bind Off in Pattern.”

-“Bind off in pattern” means to knit your knits and purl your purls as you bind off.
+“Bind off in pattern” means to knit the knit stitches and purl the purl stitches as you bind off.

-This flattens the bound-off edge.
-In order to do it right, you’ll need to be able to recognize your knit and purl stitches.
+In order to easily bind off in pattern, you’ll need to be able to recognize your knit and purl stitches.

 By the way, this is just part of one of over 50 beginner-to-advanced tips and techniques I include in my I Love Bind-Offs video course, a comprehensive reference library that will help you create a professional finish for every project.
 Grab your copy today.